Our Practice Areas

-Harvey & Battey’s Real Estate Department assists clients with the following Commercial and Residential Real Estate Transactions:
+Harvey & Battey’s Real Estate Department provides real estate legal services for the following Commercial and Residential Real Estate Transactions:

 - Loan Closings